Research documents what educators know: Healthy students are better prepared to learn and succeed in school.

 Youth Empowered Solutions (YES!)

-To add your organization's name to this list, sign onto our visition here.
+To add your organization's name to this list, fill out the form below.

 Health in Mind is presented by Healthy Schools Campaign in collaboration with Trust for America's Health.